xolox/python-negotiator/README.rst

 Contact
 -------

 The latest version of ``negotiator`` is available on PyPI_ and GitHub_.
+You can find the documentation on `Read The Docs`_.
 For bug reports please create an issue on GitHub_.
 If you have questions, suggestions, etc. feel free to send me an e-mail at `peter@peterodding.com`_.

 License
 -------